 Turbo Response (Journal Bearing)

-Vehicles fitted with turbochargers containing ball bearing cartridges will experience stronger and sharper throttle response.
-Garrett turbos fitted with cartridge ball bearings will spool up to 15% faster than those fitted with journal bearings.
-This dramatically improves response resulting in a faster 0-60 mph boost speed.
-Even a handful of professional drivers using Garrett ball bearing turbochargers say they feel like they are driving s larger normally aspirated engine.
+Vehicles fitted with turbochargers containing ball-bearing cartridges will experience stronger and sharper throttle response.
+Garrett turbos fitted with cartridge ball bearings will spool up to 15% faster than those fitted with journal bearings, this dramatically improves response times, resulting in less lag and faster 0-60mph times.
+A handful of professional drivers that use Garrett ball-bearing turbochargers, state that they feel like they are driving a larger, normally aspirated engine.

-A strong point why maybe ball bearings are a better option within turbochargers are due the fact they require a reduced amount of oil in order for adequate lubrication.
-The reduced percentage of oil also reduces the possibility for seal leakage.
-The ball bearing is also far more tolerant to marginal lube conditions, lessoning the possibility of turbo failure on engine shut down.
+A strong point why maybe ball bearings are a better option within turbochargers is due to the fact that they require a reduced amount of oil in order for adequate lubrication.
+The reduced percentage of oil also reduces the possibility of seal leakage.
+The ball bearing is also far more tolerant to marginal lube conditions, lessening the possibility of turbo failure on engine shutdown.

-With the ball bearing cartridge the damping and control over shaft motion is far more durable and superior over the journal bearing.
-This allows enhanced reliability of both extreme and every day conditions.
-In addition to this, the opposed angular contact bearing cartridge eliminates the thrust bearing which has been widely known as the common weak link in the turbocharger bearing system.
+With the ball-bearing cartridge, the damping and control over shaft motion are far more durable and superior to the journal bearing.
+This allows enhanced reliability in both extreme and everyday conditions.
+In addition to this, the opposed angular contact bearing cartridge eliminates the thrust bearing, which has been widely known as the common weak link in the turbocharger bearing system.